cop5021spring20/syllabus/README.md

 This course combines both a traditional, lecture-style course with seminar-style graduate course.

+### Homework and readings

+Be prepared for at least one problem set or reading per class

+### Project

+Each student will complete there own unique project.

+Project ideas:

+- Implement an analysis
+- Describe and demonstrate a tool
+- Replicate a paper's evaluation
+- Write a formal proof

 ### Learning Outcomes

 - Understanding of major static program analysis techniques